tomcl/eepAssembler/README.md

 # eepAssembler

-A simple assembler for EEP1 and EEP2 CPU as taught at Imperial College 2022
+A simple assembler for EEP1 CPU as taught at Imperial College 2023

 *This code is written by Tom Clarke with no guarantee as to its correctness: please e-mail me if you find errors*